xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

    (1.0, 3.0)
    >>>

-Below is Python external control from a Mac.
+Below is an example of an interactive Python external control from a Mac.

 .. code-block:: ruby
    :caption: Python Console on Mac (to connect to SerialEM on Windows (192.168.1.16))

-   (base) UMWMLF8LVCJ% python                     ~/tem/SerialEM/build/lib.macosx-10.9-x86_64-3.8
+   (base) UMWMLF8LVCJ% python
    Python 3.8.5 (default, Sep  4 2020, 02:22:02)
    [Clang 10.0.0 ] :: Anaconda, Inc. on darwin
    Type "help", "copyright", "credits" or "license" for more information.
    >>> import sys
-   KeyboardInterrupt
    >>> sys.path.insert(0,'/Users/xuchen/tem/SerialEM/build/lib.macosx-10.9-x86_64-3.8')
    >>> import serialem as sem
    >>> sem.ConnectToSEM(48888,'192.168.1.16')